-Course: CBR202A /CBR202B Cambridge English 10 Grade: 10 All Year Course offered at: AHS Prerequisites: Pas ssing Cambridge Engli sh 9 The goal of this co ourse is to develop the a ability to read, interpret, and evaluate texts using literature.
+Course: CBR202A/CBR202B Cambridge English 10 Grade: 10 All Year Co Course offered at: AHS Prerequisites: Pas ssing Cambridge Engli sh 9 The goal of this co ourse is to develop the a ability to read, interpret, and evaluate texts using literature.
+Student literature.
 Students will study literal meaning, relevant context, and themes in literature.
-They will learn how authors use literary devices to achieve a range of effects and will be able to respond appropriately through writing and speech to the material they have read.
+They will learn how auth will learn how authors use literary devices to achieve a range of effects and will be able to respond appropria respond appropriately through writing and speech to the material they have read.
 Students will be guided to a better understanding of themselves and of the world around them.
 Students are also encouraged to read widely, both for their own enjoyment and to further their awareness of the ways in which English can be used.
-T his course carries a weighted grade.
+This course carries a weighted grade.

-Course: CBR204A /CBR204B Cambridge Algebra Grade: 9 All Year Course offered at: AHS Prerequisites: Nor пе Cambridge Algebra reflects the way today's students like to learn: they will acquire a solid foundation of mathematical algebraic skills and learn how to develop strategies for solving open-ended problems.
+Course: CBR204A/CBR204B Cambridge Algebra Grade: 9 All Year Course offered at: AHS Prerequisites: None Cambridge Alg Cambridge Algebra reflects the way today's students like to learn: they will acquire a solid foundation of mathematical algebraic skills and learn how to develop strategies for solving open-ended problems.
 The course also allows students to develop and sharpen their investigation and modeling skills, and introduces them to the use of graphical representation - a necessary part of the higher level mathematical processes.
-This course carries a weighted grade. -

-Course: CBR206A /CBR206B Cambridge Geometry Grade: 10 All Year Course offered at: AHS Prerequisites: Alg ebra I or equivalent c redit or teacher recommendation Cambridge Geometry reflects the way today's students like to learn: they will acquire a solid foundation of mathematical practice skills and learn how to develop strategies for solving logic and shape problems.
-The course also allows students to develop and sharpen their investigation and modeling skills, and make use of algebra as strategy for solving problems of shape.
-Trigonometry will be investigated as a model for solving triangles.
 This course carries a weighted grade.

+Course: CBR206A/CBR206B Cambridge Geometry Grade: 10 All Year Course offered at: AHS Prerequisites: Alg ebra I or equivalent c redit or teacher recommendation foundation of mat and shape problen investigation and hematical practice skins.
+The course also allo modeling skills, and m oday's students like to learn: they will acquire a solid Ils and learn how to develop strategies for solving logic ows students to develop and sharpen their take use of algebra as strategy for solving problems of d as a model for solving triangles.
+This course carries a

 Course: CBR216A/CBR216B Cambridge Biology

 Grade: 9 All Year Course offered at: AHS

-Prerequisites: Nor Prerequisites: None
+Prerequisites: None